andreasekstrom/backlog-visualizer/README.md

 2. Run command:

 		ruby ./lib/jiramap.sh

+	or

+		ruby ./lib/jiramap.rb --help  # To get available arguments

 _Result when script is executed => temp.mup_
 The script creates a node "Uncategorized" and place all Stories from JIRA there.